ES-DOC/pyosl/docs/04_machinery.md

 The factory also includes a validator for checking to see if any specific instance is an acceptable value for a particular property attribute.
-This validator adds some additional functionality over the standard python `is_instance` method, because not only can any linked_to property target be an instance of `doc_reference` or the actual property_target type, but any property target can also be an instance of `nil_reason`.
+This validator adds some additional functionality over the standard python `isinstance` method, because not only can any linked_to property target be an instance of `doc_reference` or the actual property_target type, but any property target can also be an instance of `nil_reason`.